bmeck/I-D/javascript-mjs/draft.md

 It is possible that implementations cannot interoperably determine a single character encoding scheme simply by complying with all requirements of the applicable specifications.
 To foster interoperability in such cases, the following algorithm is defined.
 Implementations apply this algorithm until a single character encoding scheme is determined.

-1. If the binary source text is not already determined to be a Module goal and starts with a Unicode encoding form signature, the signature determines the encoding.
+1. If the binary source text is not already determined to be using a Module goal and starts with a Unicode encoding form signature, the signature determines the encoding.
 The following octet sequences, at the very beginning of the binary source text, are considered with their corresponding character encoding schemes:

         +------------------+----------+
         | Leading sequence | Encoding |